pytorch/tutorials/advanced_source/cpp_extension.rst

       LLTM forward

-Since we are now able to call our C++ functions from Python, we can wrap them with :class:`torch.nn.Function` and :class:`torch.nn.Module` to make them first class citizens of PyTorch::
+Since we are now able to call our C++ functions from Python, we can wrap them with :class:`torch.autograd.Function` and :class:`torch.nn.Module` to make them first class citizens of PyTorch::

   import math